hkniberg/egbert/README.md

 and the console will show how the memories are included in each prompt.
 Restart the app (to clear the chat history) and ask some questions to test if Egbert remembered correctly.

+One caveat with this memory manager is that it always includes all stored memories in the GPT prompt, so if you have too many memories you will hit the GPT token limit and get an error.

 ## Weaviate memory manager

 - Take a look at `config/examples/console-openai-weaviate.json5`